 Ahmed Ibrahim worked in the Childhood Cognition Lab from 2014 – 2016 focusing on digital applications and STEM.
-He is currently working as a lead researcher at the Center for Elementary Mathematics and Science Education (CEMSE) at the University of Chicago.
+He is currently working as a Senior Education Research Consultant at Johns Hopkins University.

 Michael Robb worked in the Childhood Cognition Lab from 2005 – 2010, studying the impact of media on children’s learning.
 During that time, he completed research on the impact of baby DVDs on young children’s language development, problem solving abilities, and early literacy outcomes.
 Michael’s dissertation examined the impact of an interactive storybook on parent-child dialogic reading and children’s story comprehension.
 He is currently the senior director of research at Common Sense, overseeing the research program, evaluation of organization impact, and program development research.
 Michael’s work has been featured in the New York Times, Washington Post, Wall Street Journal, Huffington Post, and many other news outlets.

 Nicholas Shaman worked in the Childhood Cognition Lab from 2009 – 2016, where his research focused on children’s cognitive development, religious concepts, and how those influence and are influenced by their religious experiences.
 His dissertation examined the influence of religious rituals on children’s learning of religious concepts.
 He received his B.A. in Psychology and Religious Studies from Boston University.
 Nicholas started as an Assistant Professor of Psychology at the University of Houston – Clear Lake.